 Paper authors: Brandon Gipper, Luzi Hail, and Christian Leuz

-Abstract: We provide the first partner tenure and mandatory rotation analysis for a large cross-section of U.S. publicly listed firms over an extended period.
-We analyze the effects on audit quality as well as on audit pricing and production.
-On average, we find no evidence for audit quality declines over the tenure cycle and, consistent with this result, little support for fresh-look benefits after five-year mandatory rotations.
-Nevertheless, partner rotations have significant economic consequences.
-Audit fees decline and audit hours increase after mandatory rotations, but then reverse over the tenure cycle.
-We also find evidence that audit firms use “shadowing” in preparation of lead partner turnover.
-The economic effects differ predictably by competitiveness of the local audit market, client size, and partner experience.
-When multiple members of the audit team rotate together, the transition appears to be more disruptive (but still less so than switching the audit firm) and more likely to exhibit audit quality effects.
-Overall, our findings are consistent with costly efforts by the audit firms to minimize both disruptions and audit failures around mandatory rotations.
+Abstract: We analyze the effects of partner tenure and mandatory rotation on audit quality, pricing, and production for a large cross-section of U.S. public firms during 2008–2014.
+On average, we find no evidence that audit quality declines over the tenure cycle and little support for “fresh-look” benefits provided by the new audit partner.
+Audit fees decline and audit hours increase after mandatory rotation, but then reverse over the tenure cycle.
+We also find evidence that audit firms use “shadowing” in preparation for a lead partner turnover.
+These effects differ by competitiveness of the local audit market, client size, and partner experience.
+When multiple members of the audit team commence work at a new client, the transition appears to be more disruptive and more likely to exhibit audit quality effects.
+Our findings point to costly efforts by the audit firms to minimize disruptions and audit failures around mandatory rotations.

 The economic research fellows and staff economists generate high-quality working papers that inform the oversight activities of the PCAOB and are disseminated to stimulate discussion and critical comment to the benefit of the public.
 Working papers are preliminary materials that have not been approved by the Board and reflect only the views of the author(s).

 The research topics of economic research fellows, including a description of any nonpublic data sets required for research, are presented to the Board for approval and research papers are reviewed to confirm that the topic of the paper is consistent with the researcher's proposal.
 That review does not, however, encompass an evaluation of the conclusions reached by researchers.